nevali/jyuzau-assets/story/prologue.md

 As with all major Lingshan projects, the crew of the Weiyu were selected by the province’s labour lottery.
 They, and their families, were placed into the thousands of SPAN caskets where—with few exceptions—they would remain for the duration of the long journey into deep space.

-You are one of those exceptions: granted the dubious honour of being the first _cingit_ (from the Cantonese _清潔工_, meaning “janitor”), you are being revived from SPAN a third of the way into the journey, 15.6 parsecs (approximately 51 light-years) from Earth.
+You are one of those exceptions: granted the dubious honour of being the first _cingit_ (from the Cantonese _“清潔工”_, meaning “janitor”), you are being revived from SPAN a third of the way into the journey, 15.6 parsecs (approximately 51 light-years) from Earth.

 You, and two others who will be woken after you've been re-acclimatised, will be responsible for checking over the Weiyu’s systems to ensure that they are in proper working order.
 Another trio of cingits will be woken two-thirds of the way through the journey to do the same again.